-All of the pubs mentioned in this blog can be found within zone 1 or a short tube journey from Central London.
+All of the historic London pubs mentioned in this blog can be found within zone 1 or a short tube journey from Central London.
 You could construct a route between all of those pubs listed and have a great night.
 The exercise taken in walking from boozer to boozer might alleviate some of the effects of the alcohol.
 Although you don’t have to drink alcohol to enjoy a pub crawl.
-My doctor told me that a pint of beer did count as one of my “five portions of fruit and veg a day”.
+My doctor told me that a pint of beer did count as one of my “five portions of fruit and veg a day.”
 Beer is of course brewed from barley AND hops.
 Shouldn’t that be two of your five?
-Anyway, let’s get on with this and step out into the London evening and find some London Pubs dripping with character.
+Anyway, let’s get on with this and step out into the London evening and find some historic pubs in London dripping with character.

 1. The Grenadier